Why do we think Guston made paintings like these? This becomes a question, too, about how we are compelled, how we respond.

 But the young man could have meant his “had to” as a social explanation.
 If you were a young artist starting out in the midst of the Great Depression, you painted murals, first for the John Reed Club and in Mexico with the help of David Siqueiros, and then for the WPA (example at right).
 And if you were an ambitious painter after the Second World War or wished to survive in McCarthy’s America, you didn’t paint political murals or other kinds of figurative work, you came to New York with a changed name and became some version of an Abstract Expressionist.
 Then, when you had secured a reputation, a comfortable home and studio, and when the country was in a more progressive phase, you might—with a certain daring and dismay—make your way back to a kind of work that had once meant so much to you, done so much for you.

-From this perspective, it is worth noting that Guston went to high school with Jackson Pollack.
+From this perspective, it is worth noting that Guston went to high school with Jackson Pollock.
 I can imagine Pollock saying to him, after the war and when there was no more WPA money, “Come back to New York and do abstract painting.
 You’ll be a star.
 I know people who will help you.”
-Become somebody you probably aren’t?
+Become somebody you intaren’t?
 If escape is the goal, the good, then not quite being oneself is certainly one way of achieving it.
 But, again, this could also be why the resulting work—Guston’s Abstract canvases—can be hard to connect to.

-In her memoir of her father, Guston’s daughter recalls him, in the last year of his life, being asked about his changes in style: murals-Abstract-figurative again.
+In her memoir of her father, Guston’s daughter recalls him, in the last year of his life, being asked about his changes in style: murals-Abstract-figurative-again.

 My father looked slightly pained . . .
 “You know comments about style always seem strange to me—“Why do you work in this style or in that style”—as if you had a choice in the matter.”
 He took a draft of his cigarette and paused to think.
 “What you’re doing,” he said slowly, “is trying to stay alive and continue and not die.”

 I proposed at the outset that our subject is compulsion, both psychological and social.
+With “social” here including political repression and propaganda.

 Schapiro writes of the Abstract Expressionists’ “self-involved lines.”
 Paul Schimmel, who organized the Guston show, said Guston had “spent a lifetime in a studio trying to find his own light.”
 I certainly know the feeling, the compulsion, and I know how—in our conformist country, in our schools and churches, and by our mass media—we Americans have been taught to believe in the importance and sanctity of our own lights and of being guided by them.